Table of Contents

 There is no standard development practice that allows effective collaboration across time zones and locations.
 The only way to find the best available set of processes and tools for the particular project and team.

 Distributed teams rely more heavily on processes and tools.
-The project lead should provide the team with direction and guidance, and ensure the team has the right tools in place to do their best work and focus on delivering value for the customers and the business.
+The project lead should provide the team with direction and guidance and ensure the team has the right tools to do their best work and focus on delivering value for the customers and the business.

 - Create guidelines for effective work

 Offshore development teams should have a common understanding of the best work practices and standards they will adopt and follow.
-It is the team lead who keeps standards high and ensured all the expectations and instructions are clear to everyone on the team.
-It is always important to clearly define the goals, priorities, milestones, and to document them.
+The team lead keeps standards high and ensures all the expectations and instructions are clear to everyone on the team.
+Managing offshore development teams, it is always important to clearly define the goals, priorities, and milestones and document them.

 Putting it together

-In many cases, distributed development teams can be as productive, or even more productive, than co-located teams.
+In many cases, distributed development teams can be as productive or even more productive than co-located teams.
+Agile with offshore teams can be a key component in achieving this high level of effectiveness.
 Despite different geographic locations, there are many possibilities to utilize the best agile practices to achieve high performance and build trustful partnerships with offshore development teams.